skienzmatishun/rippreport/content/p/red-lips-award/index.md

 If you are a veteran, a veteran family member or an advocate of veterans contact your Baldwin County Delegation and express your support of veterans.
 KILL THIS BILL
 State Senators:

+Greg Albritton
+Chris Elliott
-Greg AlbrittonChris ElliottVivian Davis Figures
+Vivian Davis Figures

 State Representatives:

-Donna GivensAlan BakerJennifer FidlerFrances Holk-JonesMatt SimpsonShane Stringer
+Donna Givens
+Alan Baker
+Jennifer Fidler
+Frances Holk-Jones
+Matt SimpsonShane
+Stringer

 A.L.I.S.O.N (Alabama Legislative Information System Online)